Pankhuri0824/Qalakriti_Ecommerce_Website/README.md

 # QALAKRITI E-COMMERCE WEBSITE
  Qalakriti is an e-commerce initiative spotlighting handcrafted treasures from various regions of India.
 We aspire to create a digital haven that preserves traditional craftsmanship while providing a platform for these talented individuals to share their unique stories and creations with the world.
 Qalakriti celebrates the cultural richness of India, offering a curated collection of handicrafts like textiles, pottery, and more.

+The Website features multiple User Functionalities along with a user friendly interface.To run this please download the zip file and run app.py
 The Command Line App provides the following features to the user base.
 There are different functionalities for three different kind of users: Admin, Customers, and Handicraft Craftsmen.
+To run this please download the zip file and run CommandLineInterface.py

 1) ### Admin Functionalities:
     The Admin interface provides the following features -